Christmas in Colombia

 After 12 a.m. gifts and best wishes are exchanged.
 The older children are given their presents and the younger children will awake on the 25th to find their gifts placed at the foot of their bed by Baby Jesus.

 Midnight also brings the chorus of fireworks.
 The parties, the celebration and the fireworks, continue until the morning dawns.

 Merry Christmas to all and to all a very, very long night!
 Feliz Navidad !!

+If you have any questions about residency or a second passport, please contact our office HERE.
+I hope you enjoyed reading: Christmas in Colombia.
 Here are a few more articles about Colombia that I’m sure you will enjoy reading:

 Like Our Articles?